Hollow Man

-Hollow Man is a 2000 science fiction horror thriller film directed by Paul Verhoeven, written by Andrew W. Marlowe from a story he co-wrote with Gary Scott Thompson, and starring Elisabeth Shue, Kevin Bacon, Josh Brolin, Kim Dickens, Greg Grunberg, Joey Slotnick, Mary Randle, and William Devane.
-The film is about Sebastian Caine, a scientist who volunteers to be the first human test subject for a serum that renders the user invisible.
-When his fellow scientists are unable to restore him back to normal, he becomes increasingly unstable and eventually goes on a killing spree.
+Hollow Man is a 2000 science fiction horror film directed by Paul Verhoeven and written by Andrew W. Marlowe from a story he co-wrote with Gary Scott Thompson.
+The film stars Elisabeth Shue, Kevin Bacon, Josh Brolin, Kim Dickens, Greg Grunberg, Joey Slotnick, Mary Randle, and William Devane.
+It follows Sebastian Caine, a scientist who volunteers to test an experimental serum that renders him invisible.
+When the process cannot be reversed, he becomes increasingly unstable and violent.

+Produced as a large-scale studio project with an emphasis on visual effects, the film was shot in 1999 on a budget of approximately $95 million, most of which was allocated to effects work by Sony Pictures Imageworks and Tippett Studio.
+Filming took place in California and the Washington, D.C. area, combining practical effects with digital compositing to depict invisibility, including motion-control photography and computer-generated imagery.

+Released in the United States on August 4, 2000, Hollow Man debuted at number one at the box office and went on to gross about $190 million worldwide.
+The film received generally negative reviews from critics.
+However, its visual effects were well-received and earned a nomination for the Academy Award for Best Visual Effects at the 73rd Academy Awards.

-The film grossed $190 million worldwide but was not well received by critics.
-It was nominated for an Academy Award for Best Visual Effects in 2001, losing to Gladiator.
-A direct-to-video stand-alone sequel called Hollow Man 2, starring Christian Slater and Peter Facinelli, was released in 2006.
+A direct-to-video sequel, Hollow Man 2, starring Christian Slater and Peter Facinelli, was released in 2006.